ukhsa-collaboration/PHEindicatormethods/cran-comments.md

 * functionality of the `phe_life_expectancy` function has been amended to include an additional suppression condition.

-## R CMD check results on local installations
+## R CMD check results on local installation

-There were no ERRORs, WARNINGS or NOTES on the following local installations:
+There were no ERRORs, WARNINGS or NOTES on the following local installation:
 * Windows 10 install using R 4.1.0 and RStudio 2022.02.2 Build 485
-*** Add R 4.2 from Annabel ***

 ## Other Test Environments